What is Mirena?

 Is it safe to breastfeed while using Mirena?

-You may use Mirena when you are breastfeeding if more than six weeks have passed since you had your baby.
-If you are breastfeeding, Mirena is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
-However, isolated cases of decreased milk production have been reported among women using progestin-only birth control pills.
-The risk of Mirena becoming attached to (embedded) or going through the wall of the uterus is increased if Mirena is inserted while you are breastfeeding.
+You may use Mirena when you are breastfeeding.
+Mirena is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
+However, isolated cases of decreased milk production have been reported.
+The risk of Mirena going into the wall of the uterus (becoming embedded) or going through the wall of the uterus is increased if Mirena is inserted while you are breastfeeding.

 Will Mirena interfere with sexual intercourse?